-It’s one thing to make a typo on your resume, but we know of a worse kind of mistake: calling your boy or girlfriend the name of a previous paramour.
+It’s one thing to make a typo on your resume, but we know of a worse kind of mistake: calling your partner the name of a previous paramour.
 Or perhaps you’re talking to your boss and out of your mouth pops an obscene word that rhymes with what you meant to say.

 These slips, of tongue, the keyboard, or the pen, are generally termed “Freudian,” but are also known as parapraxis.
 The specific types of harebrained errors have their own fancy names as well.
 First, Dr. Sigmund Freud deserves a moment.

 Among his achievements, Freud introduced a wealth of ways to think and talk about meaning and language.
 You know it as the Freudian slip, but the founder of psychoanalysis called it Fehlleistungen, German for “faulty actions.”

 His theory of the slip, in simple terms, was that your unconscious thoughts and desires override your conscious intention and bam! you say something you’ll probably regret.

 Where did parapraxis come from?